 **Helpful tips and common mistakes

 Start by sauteing the guanciale.
 You may be reading this post and be thinking, "What the heck is guanciale?".
-Guanciale is an Italian cured meat made from pork cheeks.
+Guanciale is cured pork cheeks.
 It can be difficult to find but there really isn't anything else like it.
 The closest substitution will be pancetta, but pancetta lacks the depth of flavor that guanciale has.
 No matter what, do not use bacon.
 It will not do this meal justice.

 Bring a pot of salted water to a boil and cook the pasta.
 I highly recommend bronze die spaghetti which is made from 100% durum wheat semolina.
 This gives it a rougher surface, giving it a better surface for the sauce to cling to vs Teflon pasta which is shiny and slippery.
 It also makes the water in which it cooks in much starchier.
 Why is this important?
-The starchy water is used to bind together the sauce with the pasta.
+The starchy water binds together the sauce with the pasta.
 The starchier the water, the better it emulsifies, and the silkier and richer the sauce becomes.
 And that's how you turn a good pasta sauce great!